Updated July 17, 2022

 “You’re Ready and You’re Willin’”

-Mystery Incorporated is very aware of this formulaic order and it refers to these labels repeatedly.
+Mystery Incorporated is very aware of this formulaic order, and it refers to these labels repeatedly.
 It begins like any other Scooby show, as the gang solves mysteries which seem supernatural but are human.
 However, this formula quickly dissolves as the characters realize that they are just cogs in a ritualistic and predetermined set.
 They discover that they are not the first mystery hunters to live in the town, they are not even the first people to inhabit the roles we associate with the Scooby gang.
 There was a different group, still with two women and two men, and an animal sidekick, and they had the same attributes as the gang.
-There was a geeky girl, a stoner guy, a pretty girl, and a guy who built traps.
+There was a geeky girl, a stoner guy, a pretty girl, and a guy who built traps (totally normal).
 They also had catchphrases, but like everything else about the group, they were slightly different than what Scooby and his friends used.
-The group eventually self-destructed, and they are later revealed as the series’ main antagonists.
-This implies that the Scooby gang are part of a cosmic order which they have little control over.
+The group eventually self-destructed, and they are later revealed (spoilers) as the show’s main antagonists.
+The show argues that the Scooby gang are part of a cosmic order which they have little control over.
 What we recognize as the show’s formula is an ongoing ritual which maintains order in the universe.
 It is almost Lovecraft like, as the show has essentially suggested that the characters have a specific role to fill, and regardless of how often and hard they fight against these labels, they will ultimately be returned to these positions.

 “Scooby-Dooby Doo, Where Are You?”

-Scooby-Doo has had a monumental impact on the mystery world even though it is so predictable.
+Scooby-Doo has had a monumental impact on the mystery realm, even though it is so predictable.
 It is a genre unto itself, going on to influence shows like Supernatural and Buffy, and even real-world detective shows like BuzzFeed Unsolved.
-Buffy calls her group the Scoobies, Sam and Dean meet Scooby-Doo in a very bizarre episode, and the BuzzFeed Unsolved guys are regularly compared with mystery inc by their fans.
+Buffy calls her group the Scoobies, Sam and Dean meet Scooby-Doo in a very bizarre episode, and the BuzzFeed Unsolved guys are regularly compared with Mystery Inc. by their fans.
 It is noteworthy that each of these series involves actual supernatural things, rather than just tearing off masks and uncovering humans.
 I would argue that this predictable nature and formula is the very reason Scooby-Doo is such a persistent and enjoyable work.
-It doesn’t matter which film or series you began with; it doesn’t even matter if you are a regular consumer or have just seen one episode.
-It is available to everyone regardless of background and skill.
+It doesn’t matter which film or series you begin with; it doesn’t even matter if you are a regular consumer or have just seen one episode.
+It is available to everyone regardless of background.
 We watch the show not because we are interested in the mystery, but to affirm what we already know.
 The show has a sort of therapeutic function as it only deals with contained mysteries, something you can easily solve without becoming too invested.
 It is also a great unifier between generations, as we all have a Scooby series which aired during our childhood.